hexaxsoftwares/houx.js/README.md

 ##### ***Custom dataTypes prototyping***

-Hexax supports the production of custom dataType using class Object.
+Houx supports the production of custom dataType using class Object.
 For example...
 ```javascript
 class PersonType{